scoin/multichain-node/Readme.md

-A simple full-fledged JSON RPC client built for Multichain and Bitcoin
+A native client built for Multichain and Bitcoin
 ---------------------------------------------------

 All methods from the [Multichain api spec](http://www.multichain.com/developers/json-rpc-api/) are available.
 As multichaind is fully compatible with bitcoind, this will work for bitcoin as well.